-An industry contraction in 2012 followed by weak growth in 2013 has had a detrimental impact on the residential and non-residential sector.
-We believe this sector of infrastructure underperformed, due to the shrinking domestic purchasing power and the rising costs of building materials in the context of a depreciating currency.
-We are, however, more optimistic from 2015 onwards as we forecast an average annual growth rate of over 3.6% in the next five years.
+The residential and non-residential sector sector in Iran has underperformed over the past few years due to the shrinking domestic purchasing power and the rising costs of building materials in the context of a depreciating currency.
+We are, however, more optimistic from 2016 onwards as we forecast an average annual growth rate in the construction industry of over 3.4% in the next five years.
 We highlight the potential of the residential and non-residential sector to play a key role in driving growth, given the country's housing deficit, but we remain aware of the challenges.